ShindouMihou/korin/README.md

 import "github.com/ShindouMihou/korin/pkg/korin"

 func main() {
-    korin := korin.New()
+    k := korin.New()

     // Uncomment to silence the logger (error logs during preprocessing remain unaffected)
-    // korin.Logger = kbuild.NoOpLogger
+    // k.Logger = kbuild.NoOpLogger

     // Specify the module name, this will skip reading the `go.mod` to find the module name, which can
     // make preprocessing somewhat faster (not significantly since we only read one line).
     // k.ModuleName = "github.com/ShindouMihou/korin"

     // Specifying the location of your go.mod, not providing a ModuleName, and also not providing the correct
     // path to your go.mod will result in an error since it cannot find the Module Name.
     // k.ModulePath = "./go.mod"

-    korin.Run("cmd/app.go")  // Replace with your actual entry point }
+    // Replace with your actual entry point k.Run("cmd/app.go")
+}
 ```
 Korin scans the codebase (excluding files listed in `.korignore`), preprocesses required files, and outputs them to the configured build directory (default: `.build`).